7 Habits to Lose Belly FatJul 28, 2022

 When your attention is on your entertainment and not on your food, then you'll be less tuned in to what and how much ends up in your mouth.

-Eating in front of a screen is also very habit forming.
+Overeating at night in front of a screen is also very habit forming.

 Ever notice how you crave munchies just as you turn on Netflix, like the dogs in Pavlov's famous study?